What is an algorithm?

 - Search engine algorithm.
 This algorithm takes search strings of keywords and operators as input, searches its associated database for relevant webpages and returns results.

 - Encryption algorithm.
 This computing algorithm transforms data according to specified actions to protect it.
 A symmetric key algorithm, such as the Data Encryption Standard, for example, uses the same key to encrypt and decrypt data.
 If the algorithm is sufficiently sophisticated, no one lacking the key can decrypt the data.

 - Greedy algorithm.
 This algorithm solves optimization problems by finding the locally optimal solution, hoping it is the optimal solution at the global level.
 However, it does not guarantee the most optimal solution.

 - Recursive algorithm.
 This algorithm calls itself repeatedly until it solves a problem.
 Recursive algorithms call themselves with a smaller value every time a recursive function is invoked.

 - Backtracking algorithm.
 This algorithm finds a solution to a given problem in incremental approaches and solves it one piece at a time.

 - Dynamic programming algorithm.
 This algorithm solves problems by dividing them into subproblems.
-The results are then stored to be applied for future corresponding problems.
+The results are then stored to be applied to future corresponding problems.

 - Brute-force algorithm.
 This algorithm iterates all possible solutions to a problem blindly, searching for one or more solutions to a function.

 - Sorting algorithm.
-Sorting algorithms are used to rearrange data structure based on a comparison operator, which is used to decide a new order for data.
+Sorting algorithms are used to rearrange data structures based on a comparison operator, which is used to decide a new order for data.

 - Randomized algorithm.
 This algorithm reduces running times and time-based complexities.
 It uses random elements as part of its logic.